 Normally, potassium is promoted as a healthy ingredient for people to consume because it flushes out the kidneys and eliminates water from the body, however, for those with kidney disease, potassium can make thirst and frequent urination worse because the bladder empties too often.
 Red bell peppers are one of the best lower potassium fruits to choose and are a good source of protective Vitamin C. They also contain a good amount of lycopene, an antioxidant that helps ward off certain types of cancers in individuals with a healthy diet.

-Apples are another lower potassium fruit that also aid as a natural cleanser for the body.
+Apples are another lower potassium fruit that also aids as a natural cleanser for the body.
 They’ll still keep your kidneys cleansed without causing too frequent urination.
 Apples are another source of protective Vitamin C, as well as the antioxidant quercetin, tied to heart health and cancer prevention.
-They’re also a great source of pectin, a type of soluble fiber that’s wonderful for diabetics since it slows down the blood sugar and removes excess cholesterol.
+They’re also a great source of pectin, a type of soluble fiber that’s wonderful for diabetics since it slows down blood sugar and removes excess cholesterol.

 Vitamin D is an important mineral for good kidney health and mushrooms are the best whole food, plant-based source.
 Vitamin D has been found to regulate kidney function and may help prevent kidney disease.
 Fortified soy milk and almond milk may be other good options, however make sure the potassium content isn’t over 200-300 milligrams if you have kidney disease.